BlankuApp/TCSRS/API_DOCUMENTATION.md

 The system organizes flashcards in a **three-level hierarchy**:
 - **Decks** → **Topics** → **Cards**

+**Key Architecture:**
+- Cards are **embedded directly in topics** as a JSONB array (maximum 25 cards per topic)
+- Cards do not have separate IDs or timestamps - they are indexed by position (0-24)
-Each card has an **intrinsic weight** (0.5-2.0) representing its importance.
+- Each card has an **intrinsic weight** (0.5-2.0) representing its importance

 During reviews, the system:
 1. Uses **weighted stochastic sampling** to select one card per topic
 2. Amplifies review performance by card importance: `effective_score = base_score × intrinsic_weight`
 3. Updates topic **stability** (memory retention) and **difficulty** parameters